Rural Forestry Program Services

 Forestry Practice Project Plans

 Practice plans provide detailed information on how to implement recommendations in the Forest Stewardship Plan for specific forestry practices such as tree planting, timber stand improvement or timber harvest.
 However, they can be provided as “stand alone” plans without a Forest Stewardship Management Plan.
-Financial Assistance for Forestry Projects – Forests and windbreaks provide public conservation and economic benefits but their proper management, care, and establishment can be costly.
-For this reason, there are a variety of government programs available to landowners to help cover the cost of implementing forestry and windbreak practices.
+Proper management, care, and establishment of woodlands and windbreaks can be costly.
+However, because forests and windbreaks provide public conservation and economic benefits, there are a variety of government programs that provide financial assistance.
 The Environmental Quality Incentives Program (EQIP) for Forestland Health provides thousands of dollars each year to Kansas landowners and covers up to 75% of project costs for planting trees, managing forestland and renovating or establishing windbreaks.
 The program is administered by the Natural Resource Conservation Service (NRCS) and program details are included in the pdf file at the bottom of this page.
 The Conservation Reserve Program (CRP) administered by the Farm Services Agency (FSA) provides land rental payments through 10 to 15 year contracts and covers up to 50% of project implementation costs for cropland planted to windbreaks, riparian forest buffers or forests.
 Foresters can help direct landowners to the financial assistance program that best suits their needs and objectives.
 Programs are dynamic and fluctuate in available funding, cost-share rates and eligibility.

 Insect, Disease & Forest Health